- slide 1 of 4

 Korea – Divided by Boundaries, United by Culture

 Until 1948, Korea was a single country on the world map but political unrest resulted in a division of the region into two countries with different political ideologies.
 However, culture and traditional values of the region still bind these two countries with each other.
 The Korean language is spoken in both the countries and a similar family system is followed in both countries.
 Globalization has made certain changes to the family patterns and social structure, predominantly in South Korea because of its flexible policies, which is not the case with North Korean politics.
-As good and old habits die hard, both the Korean countries are still deep rooted in their culture and traditions.
+As good and old habits die hard, both the Korean countries are still deeply rooted in their culture and traditions.
 Influenced by the philosophical brilliance of Confucius, Koreans believe in family, community and society, unlike western ideology of individualism.

 - slide 2 of 4